technocratau/commerce_payway/README.txt

-README file for Commerce PayWay Frame
+README file for Commerce Payway Frame

 CONTENTS OF THIS FILE
 ---------------------